bomonike/bomonike.github.io/ap-compsci.md

 However, several AP instructors (and this instructor does) enrich the materials with real-world tools entry-level contributors need to master.
 All these are free unless noted otherwise:

-1. Safe computing with email, Passkeys, and personal data protections
+<a name="SafeComputing"></a>

+   <strong>A. Practice safe defensive computing practices</strong>

+1. Shut down, Auto Updates
+1. Temp accounts: Phone, email, credit card
-   * Email spoofing and 2FA, logout
+1. PII spoofing and 2FA, Passkeys, logout, restart
-   * Phone number security
-   * Facetime & iMessage on iPhones (4G, 5G, LTE, satellite)
+1. Secure FaceTime & iMessage on iPhones (4G, 5G, LTE, satellite)

-   * [Calculate sunrise & sunset of sun] SunCalc.org for solar panels Sun Surveyor and Sun Seeker {3B-DA-05}
+1. "Clickbait" Manipulation to share: emotions (mad, sad, scared, outraged)
-   * Comparing: ChatGPT & Perpexity.ai for search
+1. Inappropriate/Toxic Topics: Search in ChatGPT & Perpexity.ai
+1. [Use AI to generate images, sound, video] (freemium)
+1. Carpel-Tunnel prevention
 1. Secure networking with wifi, internet, cellular, radios

-   * [Use Perplexity.ai] {3B-AP-08}
+1. [Use Perplexity.ai] {3B-AP-08}
-   * [Connect a weather station to the internet] on openweather.com {3B-DA-06} {3B-DA-07}
+1. [Connect a weather station to the internet] on openweather.com {3B-DA-06} {3B-DA-07}
-   * Send analog talk between from a radio between repeaters connected to the internet
+1. Send analog talk between from a radio between repeaters connected to the internet

+   <a name="SafeData"></a>

+   <strong>B. Organize data and secrets backup data appropriately</strong>

+1. Browser profiles
 1. AKeyless cloud service to store and dispense SSH and other secrets
-   * [Use Post-Quantum encryption algorithm]
+1. [Use Post-Quantum encryption algorithm]
-   * [Backup and restore] as incident response
+1. [Backup and restore] as incident response

-1. [Plan and track work collaboration] using Trello Kanban board
+   <a name="Socials"></a>

+   <strong>C. Craft profiles with portfolio projects</strong>

 1. [LinkedIn profile] to display achievements and recommendations
+1. Career Job Titles

+   <a name="Collaboration"></a>

+   <strong>D. Plan and track work collaboratively</strong>

+1. Kanban board and flow in Trello
+1. [Calculate sunrise & sunset of sun] SunCalc.org for solar panels Sun Surveyor and Sun Seeker {3B-DA-05}
+1. [Print 3D object from STL file] created using OnShape 3D CAD

+   <a name="GitHub"></a>

+   <strong>E. Read and contribute to projects on GitHub using git</strong>

 1. [Edit text using keyboard shortcuts] in Vim and VSCode - freeware vs licensed
-    * Foot pedals
 1. [Run bash/Linux Command line] utilities to [manage files and folders]
+1. Setup Git
 1. [Obtain and edit code] using Git utilities with GitHub cloud service
-   * Setup Git
-   * Create and use SSH certificates
+1. Create and use SSH certificates
 1. [Create a static github.io website] and [Write GitHub Markdown]
-   * Register a domain name
+1. Register a domain name

+   <a name="ConfigScratch"></a>

+   <strong>F. Configure a computer from scratch</strong>

 1. [Install a USB chip to setup a Zima board from scratch]
-   * <a target="_blank" href="https://www.youtube.com/watch?v=UWlrodHF1EE">Open Media Vault</a>
+1. <a target="_blank" href="https://www.youtube.com/watch?v=UWlrodHF1EE">Open Media Vault</a>
-   * Internet of Things (IoT) to quantify and control physical objects (with AI)
+1. Internet of Things (IoT) to quantify and control physical objects (with AI)
-1. [Use AI to generate images, sound, video] (freemium)

-1. Python Jupyter coding to run Machine Learning in cloud environments
-   * [Use Gen AI to generate code]
+1. Foot pedals

+   <a name="UseAI"></a>

+   <strong>G. Make use of AI and cloud developer tools</strong>

+1. "AI/ML for Oceans" https://code.org/oceans

 1. Amazon AWS and Microsoft Azure cloud service to access workstations and data (freemium)
-    * Countries and cities of the world - compare latency averages and anomalies over time
 1. REST API programming (Postman and other tools)
+1. Countries and cities of the world - compare latency averages and anomalies over time
+1. Odoo
+1. Outsystems

+   <a name="LowCodeApps"></a>

+   <strong>H. Use low-code systems to develop apps</strong>

+1. [Modify a e-commerce shop template] (Gumroad, Shopify, etc.)
+1. Python Jupyter coding to run Machine Learning in cloud environments
+1. [Use Gen AI to generate code]
 1. Workflow CI/CD automation (GitHub Actions, Jenkins/Cloudbees cloud)

-1. [Print 3D object from STL file] created using OnShape 3D CAD
-1. [Modify a e-commerce shop template] (Gumroad, Shopify, etc.)
 <br /><br />

-Developing basic level skill with the above would enable students to subsequently focus on mastery with crafting HTML/CSS/JavaScript, Cybersecurity, data engineering, algorithms, automated testing, design, risk management.

-There is a professional certification for many of the above skill areas which provide students to be more competitive when applying for jobs.
+There are professional certifications (with fee) for many of the above skill areas which provide students to be more competitive when applying for jobs.

 Skill with PowerPoint to create presentations would be useful as a prerequisite coming into the AP class.